campusrover/labnotebook2/docs/faq/gps/graph-nav.md

 ### How BFS Works

-1. **Initialization**: BFS starts by visiting the source node and marking it as visited.
-The node is then added to a queue.
+1. **Initialization**: BFS starts by visiting the starting node and marking it as visited.
+This node is then added to the queue.
-2. **Exploring Neighbors**: The algorithm dequeues a node and explores all of its unvisited "neighbors".
-Each unvisited neighbor is added to the queue and marked as visited.
+2. **Exploring Closest Nodes Outward**: The algorithm dequeues a node and explores all of its unvisited nearby nodes.
+Each unvisited node is added to the queue and marked as visited.
-3. **Path Construction**: BFS tracks the path taken to each node.
-Once the target node is eventually reached, the algorithm reconstructs the path by backtracking.
+3. **Path Creation**: BFS tracks the path taken to each node.
+Once the target node is eventually reached, the algorithm reconstructs the path by backtracking thanks to the queue.
-4. **Termination**: The algorithm terminates when it finds the destination node.
+4. **Termination**: The algorithm terminates when it finds the destination node once more.
+We are guaranteed to find the shortest path, because it explores nodes in order of how many epochs it takes to reach them.

-### Basic Code Implementation
+### Basic Implementation

 ```python
 from collections import deque